 Pasty Haus was always on my list of places to check out, yet it probably took me a little too long.
 I didn’t think a pasty shop that also sells bubble tea and ice cream was actually a real place.
 And maybe that’s how more people around the state feel, but after reading this, hopefully that changes.

 Pasty Haus, found in downtown Frankenmuth (at the River Place Shops), is a hidden gem that surprised me.
 I questioned the 20-plus options on the menu, but after one visit, there’s no longer a question.
 Even better, they have vegetarian, vegan and gluten-free pasties available.
 Not many pasty shops can say that, if any at all.
-As of note, the gluten-free ones are never ready to eat and will take up to 30 minutes to make.
+As of note, you may be lucky and get a fresh gluten-free one, but it may be best to call ahead.
 The same goes for the pasties that aren’t available hot.
-On any given day, only six-to-eight flavors are ready to eat.
+On any given day, only six-to-eight flavors are ready to eat even though the menu runs about 20 deep.

 Prices are a bit high and that’s mostly due to being a pasty shop in downtown Frankenmuth.
 That’s just how it works.
 Gluten-free pasties come in at 11 bucks, while regular ones are closer to $8.

-The feel is different than your normal pasty shop and that’s partly because of everything else it sells.
-The crowd tends to be younger, although pasties surely add a few years to the average age of customers.
+The feel is different than your normal pasty shop and that’s partly because of everything else they sell.
+The crowd tends to be younger, though pasties surely add a few years to the average age of customers.

 What stands out most may be the crust, which is thick, flaky and most importantly, not dry.
 They look more like U.P. pasties (smaller handle) and that’s fine because according to the site, they were taught by local Yooper residents.
 I wouldn’t even be opposed to eating the crust by itself.
 That’s when you know you’ve hit the correct recipe.